cryptobiu/TwoThirdsHonestMajorityMalicious/README.md

 Barak et al. (ACM CCS 2018) for small fields, and twice as fast as the previous-best protocol of Chida et al. (CRYPTO 2018) for large fields.

+##### Note

+The code here is close to the specified protocol, but there are slight differences that have security ramifications.
+Thus, this code can be used for efficiency comparisons to other protocols, but is not secure as is.

 ##### Installation